 The script will run in the Command Prompt window and will start the installation.
 It may take 3-5 minutes to enable Group Policy Editor on Windows 10 Home Edition.
 You can see the installation progress in the Command Prompt window.

 Step 4: Launch Group Policy Editor from the Start

 After the installation is complete, restart your computer.
 Now, you will have Group Policy Editor enabled.
 Just search for

 gpedit on Start and you will see it in the search results.

 Now you can use it to do some advanced troubleshooting on your Windows 10 Home.

 Enable Group Policy Editor in Windows 10 Home Edition

 Hope you liked this tutorial.
 Feel free to share it with your friends on social media to help more people.
-You can drop your queries and suggestions in the comment section down below.
+You can drop your queries and suggestions in the comment section below.
 You can also check the following linked tutorial to speed up your Windows 10 or 11.